 Helps access all the data in one place

 A good revenue recognition platform helps you understand where your business stands.
 The right software will not only help you recognize revenue in the most complicated billing scenarios in less time but it would also help you maximize your revenue by giving you an end-to-end picture of the entire process.

 Chargebee goes one step further in reporting by understanding your global needs.
 It takes into account contract modifications and provides well-organized reports for each currency that your business handles.
 It lifts the pressure off your accounting teams by providing a summary report from tracking to summarising all your payments and receivables.

 Implementing new software into your existing systems might be a bit of a hassle.
 Integrations make this easier.
-For this reason, Chargebee integrates with Softrax to sync subscriptions and related data such as invoices and credit notes, products, and transaction prices from Chargebee to Softrax.
-This not only lets you define your revenue recognition rules through Softrax but it also makes it easier for your RevOps teams to track and group performance obligations.
-Additionally, it helps avoid inaccurate reporting which would lead to wider implications under the ASC 606.
+For this reason, Chargebee offers direct integration with a range of third-party systems including Salesforce, Stripe, Hubspot, Xero, Quickbook, Intacct, and Netsuite to sync subscriptions and related data such as invoices and credit notes, products, and transaction prices.

 Relying on an accounting firm to keep your financial reports tidy would do just that.
 Building your revenue recognition system might not only be time-consuming but might also make your activities rigid in the sense that every time a new change happens, you would have more work apart from just recognizing revenue.
 A good revenue recognition software would be easy to manage and would run well on its own.
 It could also be configured based on your specifications making it more flexible among the other options for recognizing revenue.